jackmoody11/stockscore/README.rst

 Installing
 ~~~~~~~~~~

-A step by step series of examples that tell you how to get a development
-env running

-To clone this, run the following:
+To clone this repository, run the following:

 ::